HELP

 What are Custom Highlighters?

 A Custom Highlighter is a word or phrase you add in the app.
-CutCue then watches for it in every recording and marks it automatically wherever it appears.
-Add your phrase or words and set them to active — they will be detected on the next upload you process.
+CutCue watches for it and turns detected phrases into reviewable timestamped matches where found.
+Add your phrase or words and set them to active — they apply on the next upload you process.

 Examples